 Let’s talk about the music, get it out of the way first.
-Bebops love of music is found all over the place, from the way the US DVD’s were designed to look like records to how the episodes are called ‘sessions’.
+Bebop’s love of music is found all over the place, from how the episodes are called ‘sessions’ to the way the U.S. DVD’s were designed to look like records.
 The series opens with a rain drenched day bathed in frosty blue.
 A music box plays and we see a man in a long coat, holding a bundle of roses and standing over a mound of cigarette stubs.
 As he walks away, a rose falls into a puddle.
-We stare at that rose as the scene intercuts with a gunfight- bullets, blood and a smile.
+We stare at that rose as the scene intercuts with a gunfight- bullets, blood, and a smile.
 The rose turns red as we watch.
-It was haunting.
+It’s haunting.

 In session #1 we meet Spike.
-Even if he didn’t have one of the greatest names ever, Spike Spiegel would be the motherfuckin’ man; a spindly red-eyed 27 year old with the fluffy-haired look of Bob Dylan and the hands-in-pockets-while-hunched-forward-walk of Lupin the III, Spike is calm, he’s reserved, he’s brash, he’s smart, he’s dumb, he’s a master of Bruce Lee’s Jeet Kune Do.
-I have friends that mean less to me than Spike does.
+Even if he didn’t have one of the greatest names ever, Spike Spiegel would be the motherfuckin’ man; a spindly red-eyed 27 year old with the fluffy-haired look of Bob Dylan and Lupin, down to the hands-in-pockets-while-hunched-forward-walk.
+Spike is calm, he’s reserved, he’s brash, he’s smart, he’s dumb, he’s a master of Bruce Lee’s Jeet Kune Do.
 This was the first time I’d ever taken notice of the silver-tongued David Lucas (Steve Blum), the English dub voice of the Mars native.

 It’s also where we met his beefy partner, former detective Jet ‘The Black Dog’ Black and his cybernetic arm played by the gravelly yet wise voice of Beau Billingslea.
-The first time we see him, the dopest bald man that isn’t Patrick Stewart is wearing an apron, making Bell Peppers and Beef but too broke to afford one of the main ingredients.
+The first time we see him, the dopest bald man in the galaxy is wearing an apron, making his famous Bell Peppers and Beef but, as usual, is too broke for the beef.

 These two are living their lives when we find them, just trying to get by.
 They’re not out to save the world, but they might be able to fill their stomachs and fix their ships.
 The world doesn’t exist for them, their stories aren’t told for our benefit.
-I was 17 and hadn’t ever seen anything like that before in a television show and certainly not in an anime.
+I was 17 and hadn’t ever seen anything like it before.
 Their actions tell you everything you need to know about who they are.
 ‘Asteroid Blues’ is where it starts.

 As a way to finally get off space Tijuana and make it to Mars with his girlfriend, Asimov Solensan stole a valuable shipment of Bloody Eye from his syndicate.
-In between setting up deals, he’s fighting off his pursuers by juicing from his own product, giving him superhuman speed and reaction time and leaving a sea of corpses in his wake.
+In between setting up deals, he’s fighting off his pursuers by juicing from his product, giving him superhuman speed and reaction time and leaving a sea of corpses in his wake.
 Spike goes after the cash bounty on his head.
-It’s a sad tale of a man who loves a woman and gets lost in his drug-fueled quest to be with her only to lose everything because of it.
+It’s a sad tale of a man who loves a woman and gets lost in his drug-fueled quest to be with her only to let it take everything from them.

 The episode does a great job of showing how well put together the entire aesthetic is.
-Aside from capturing the sleepy TJ feel in the dry brown environments, the animation is superbly crafted, offering quick motions full of personality and pizazz.
-You especially see it in the fight scenes, the best of which has Spike using a restaurant table to spin around, gain momentum and bury his heel directly into Asimov’s side.
-It’s well-choreographed, perfectly directed and full of energy.
-The animation is particularly remarkable for the fact that the majority of the cells were hand drawn in a time when CG was becoming the predominant cost effective technique giving many shows generic, awkward movements.
-Bebop uses CG smartly to accentuate rather than relying whole cloth.
+Aside from capturing the sleepy TJ feel in the dry brown environments, the animation is superbly crafted, offering quick motions full of personality and pizzazz.
+You especially see it in the fight scenes, the best of which has Spike using a restaurant table to spin around, gain momentum and bury his heel in Asimov’s side.
+It’s well-choreographed, perfectly directed, and brimming with energy.
+The animation is remarkable for the fact that the majority of the cells were hand drawn in a time when CG was becoming the predominant cost effective technique giving many shows generic, awkward movements.
+Bebop uses CG to smartly accentuate rather than relying whole cloth.

 Asteroid Blues is a western drama that takes inspiration from several entries of the genre.
-The episodes two antagonists are essentially the Antonio Banderas and Salma Hayek characters from Robert Rodriguez’s Desperado and when he tries to set up a fake drug buy to catch them, Spike’s disguised in the same poncho that Clint Eastwood made famous in The Good, The Bad and The Ugly.
+The episode’s two antagonists are essentially Antonio Banderas and Salma Hayek from Robert Rodriguez’s Desperado and when he tries to set up a fake drug buy to catch them, Spike’s disguised in Clint Eastwood’s poncho from The Good, The Bad and The Ugly.
 These sorts of film homages are crammed into every episode of Cowboy Bebop.
 They’re all good.

 But by looking into Cowboy Bebop, maybe we’ll discover it’s story.